inpercima/swaaplate/README.md

 ### `routeConfig/features/show`

 Defines whether feature routes will be displayed or not.
-This option ca be changed in the project by `config.json`.
+This option ca be changed in the environement files.

 * config-name: `routes/features/show`
 * default: `true`